 Most Celebrated Festivals of Pakistan

 Let us walk through a list of some of the famous and traditional festivals of Pakistan.

 The origin of this festival goes back to a pre-Islamic era when Pakistan was part of the Achaemenes and Sassanid Persian empires.
 Children and women used to dress up in new clothes to greet each other.
-Special congregations were held in different towns where special prayers were offered for the prosperity of the country.
-In Hunza district, the Nawroz festival is started off with agriculture activities, as people begin to plough their fields.
+Particular congregations were held in different towns where special prayers were offered for the country’s prosperity.
+In the Hunza district, the Nawroz festival starts off with agricultural activities as people begin to plow their fields.

 Silk Route Festival

-A blend of natural environs, the landscape along with a privileged location in the highest mountains of the world.
-A festival that embodies breathtaking snow peaks, sparkling glaciers, lush green valleys of fruits and an unexplored heritage.
+Silk Route Festival is an exceptional and fantastic combination of adventure, history, natural raw beauty, culture, and crafts, creating a unique experience that should not be missed.
+A blend of natural environs the landscape, along with a privileged location in the highest mountains of the world.
+A festival that embodies breathtaking snow peaks, sparkling glaciers, lush green valleys of fruits, and an unexplored heritage.